 Experience mentoring undergraduate students

 Required Application Materials

 To ensure a holistic assessment of candidates, we request that applications include:

-a CV, including education background/qualifications, a list of publications, teaching and mentoring roles, leadership positions, contributions to the academic community, and efforts in public outreach;
+Curriculum Vitae, including education background/qualifications, a list of publications, teaching and mentoring roles, leadership positions, contributions to the academic community, and efforts in public outreach;

 a 1-2 page statement of contributions to the academic community.
 Universities are complex institutions that rely on faculty to assume diverse responsibilities, including fostering student learning, disseminating knowledge, and sustaining healthy inclusive communities.
 The applicant should describe how they have been involved in departmental and/or institutional activities as part of their institution’s academic community.
 They should also describe their interests and plans for enriching the MSU community, including how they plan to advance issues related to diversity, equity, inclusion, and belonging.